casanaa/notetaker/README.md

 WHEN I click on the "New Note" button in the navigation at the top of the page

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

+What is it for?

+This application allows you to take notes right on the browser.
+It saves your notes so that you can come back to them later.

+How was it made?

+Starter code was provided and had I was to develop the back end of the application.

+Issues?

+Too many to list, but overall I couldnt not do it.